What is Insomnia? Defining on the basis of symptoms and duration

 - Decreased concentration, performance or memory

-Adequate sleep suppresses the hunger hormone ‘Ghrelin’ and increases the satiety hormone ‘Leptin’ which prevents binge eating.
+Adequate sleep suppresses the hunger hormone ‘ghrelin’ and increases the satiety hormone ‘leptin’ which prevents binge eating.
 Therefore, lack of good sleep is associated with weight gain and obesity which in turn reduces the quality of sleep.

 Bed Time and Sleep Habits